-Minimum wall thickness is defined as the minimum thickness that your model should have at any one given point.
+Minimum wall thickness guidelines are defined as the thinnest that your model can be on any given supported or unsupported walls.

 In the case of the image above d=1 is the minimum thickness.